 Shrines, Temples, Natural landscapes, and fascinating history are the things that make Nikko such an incredible place to visit.
 Slightly deviating from the article, but I live about 2 hours or so away from the city, and always chose the slowest trains available even though the shinkansen is a possible alternative.

-It trundles along through bamboo forests, and around mountains until it arrives in the culturally fascinating city of Nikko.
+It trundles along through bamboo forests, and around the mountains of Japan until it arrives in the culturally fascinating city of Nikko.
 This is a place you’ll want to take your time visiting, and that’s exactly the same as the food in this box.
 In the same way I chose to get the slow train to admire the scenery and have a mindful experience, you should take your time tasting all the flavors, reading the stories, and imagining being in this ancient city.

 After reading the snack makers’ stories, getting sucked into the history of this month’s theme, and even being able to peek inside some factories, you’ll arrive at the end of the guide.
 But, that doesn’t mean the immersion and experience finishes.
 They’ve got a few QR codes to scan, which will direct you to the Sakuraco blog which is full of cultural information, guides, and more.